90ssaballa/edge-of-wander-event/README.md

 # edge-of-wander-event
+---UPDATE 7/23/23---
+I was able to finally get the code working!
+I updated the html and then reviewed the course on the DOM events.
+After these and a lot of googling, I found the solution to the issue.
+Feeling so accomplished :)

+---UPDATE 7/22/23---
+I got a feedback that it would be nice to have the modal window closed when the Escape button is pressed or the outside of the modal window is clicked.
+I was able to work on closing the video when Escape is pressed, however, in need of help with closing the video when outside of the modal is clicked.

 Welcome to the  Edge of Wander event repository!
 This project was to challenge myself in building a web page using the tools I have and what I have learned so far in The Complete Web Developer in 2023: Zero to Mastery course- html, css, and some javascript.